ruffle-rs/ruffle/README.md

 ## Project status

-Ruffle is in the proof-of-concept stage, and can currently run early Flash animations.
+Ruffle is in the proof-of-concept stage and can currently run early Flash animations.
 ActionScript support is still forthcoming; for more info, read the [project roadmap](https://github.com/ruffle-rs/ruffle/wiki/Roadmap).

 ## Building